-I have been an active Labour party member for twenty-seven years, working in every election for the return of Labour candidates.
+I have been an active Labour party member for thirty years, working in every election for the return of Labour candidates.
 For most of my time in the party, I have been a branch officer and a member of the GMC.
 I have been a constituency delegate to numerous conferences and represented Welsh CLPs on the National Policy Forum for five years.
-I have also recently been elected to the Welsh Executive Committee, having previously served on that body in 1997-98.
-I was elected for South Wales Central alongside Christine Newman, and we will produce joint reports where applicable.
-For three years, I worked at the National Assembly for Wales as a researcher and press officer for Carwyn Jones AM and John Griffiths AM.
-And since December 2013, I have been a Cardiff city and county councillor.
+For three years, I worked at the National Assembly for Wales as a researcher and press officer for Carwyn Jones AM and John Griffiths AM and between December 2013 and May 2017, I was a Cardiff city and county councillor.

 I have been an active trade unionist throughout my working life and, since 2005 I have worked full-time for the civil service union, PCS, which has been at the forefront of the battle with the coalition and Tory government over their attacks on public services, jobs and working conditions.
-In 2013-14, I was the union’s acting Wales Secretary and, in that capacity, sat on the Wales TUC General Council.
+I am currently the union’s National Officer for Wales and the South West and, in that capacity, I sit on the Wales TUC General Council.
 I am a member of the GMB.

 What I stand for

-I am the secretary of Welsh Labour Grassroots, the network of left and centre-left party members in Wales, and have the support of other like-minded groups in the wider party.
+I was a founding member of Welsh Labour Grassroots, the network of left and centre-left party members in Wales, and have the support of other like-minded groups in the wider party.

 Learning from devolution

 Since the current method of electing the NEC was introduced in the late 1990s, there has never been a CLP representative from Wales and Scotland has had only intermittent representation.
-Until I stood for the first time two years ago, there had never even been a Welsh candidate on the ballot-paper.
-Yet, after fifteen years of democratic devolution, there is much that the wider party could learn from the experience in Scotland and Wales.
+Until I stood for the first time, there had never even been a Welsh candidate on the ballot-paper.
+Yet, after twenty years of democratic devolution, there is much that the wider party could learn from the experience in Scotland and Wales.

 In particular: Welsh Labour has remained in office in the National Assembly since 1999 by pursuing its own ‘clear red water’ agenda, rather than following the market-based policies implemented in England.
 It has maintained an integrated, publicly-run NHS and a cohesive, comprehensive education system and introduced free prescriptions, free school breakfasts and free bus travel for pensioners and the disabled.
 I will promote these policies as a model for the national party to follow.